 Have I mentioned my family loves muffins?
 Well, we do and I tend to make them often however, I usually end up making our favorites over and over.
 I don’t branch out much and I’m not really sure why.
-But for Taste of Home Tuesday this week, I’ve made mini cinnamon sugar muffins.
+Recently, I made mini cinnamon sugar muffins and they were a total with the family.
 While you could make them in a regular size muffin tin, they may be too sweet with all the cinnamon sugar.

 Looking for More Muffin Recipes?

 - 1-1/2 cups all-purpose flour

 - 1/4 teaspoon salt